These days, it's more and more common for people to feel like it's hard to stand up after long periods of sitting.

 Lifting weights sounds like a silly idea to a lot of people, but it’s often the only thing that will help you build strength in your posterior hip muscles (your butt).
 Tightness in the front of your hips, tightness in the muscles along your spine, and tightness along the sides of your hips can all be a direct result of not getting enough exercise.

-Exercises to build hip strength
+Exercises to build hip extensor and standing strength

 The box squat is a great way to start helping you learn to use your butt and leg muscles with proper coordination.
 Most people have lost the ability to do a full, healthy squat after years of sitting in school and office chairs.
 Making progress on this exercise can help you reactivate and retrain those muscles.